 Why the Cost of SaaS Service Matters

 A major factor which is under appreciated in reaching profitability for SaaS companies is reducing their Cost of SaaS Services to increase their gross profits.
-The median EBITDA for public SaaS companies in Q1 2014 was -1.3%.
+The median EBITDA for public SaaS companies in 2017 was -5.4% though private SaaS companies surveyed by KBCM Capital Markets had a median EBITDA of -14% in their 2017 Survey.
 Modest reductions in the Cost of SaaS Services can mean the difference between a profit and loss.
+EBITDA tends to decrease with higher growth due to the high expense levels to fund that growth.

 The superiority of the SaaS business model is based on the potential of significantly greater profitability of a SaaS customer than of a licensed software customer over the life of the customer.
 But that requires paying for the operational expenses of the SaaS business from the gross profits of the subscription – the Subscription Revenue minus the Cost of SaaS Service.
 While SaaS companies grow much faster than on-premise software companies, their profitability is delayed until the subscription revenue builds up as their customer base increases.
 This is largely due to the high cost of revenue acquisition relative to the level of the short-term revenue generated.